linuxboot/heads-wiki/Installing-and-Configuring/BootOptions.md

 * Dynamic (no kexec_menu.txt)
 * Persistent

-If there is no persistent `kexec_menu.txt`, the boot directory will be searched for grub/syslinux-like configurations and it will be generated dynamicly (for any of the HD/USB/USB-ISO locations).
+`kexec_menu.txt` is generated from GUI menu option `Default boot` while /boot contents detached signed digest is verified as valid.
+If there is no persistent `kexec_menu.txt` the boot directory will be searched for grub/syslinux-like configurations and it will be generated dynamically (for any of the HD/USB/USB-ISO locations).
 Creating a persistent `kexec_menu.txt` can be useful to limit the options displayed or to make persistent alterations to xen or kernel params.

 Persistent Boot Options
 ----